european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ### About

-The ENS (Ethereum Name Service) is used throughout evan.network to store and access human readable address names (e.g. `'profile.factory.evan'`) and resolve them into technical contract addresses or data (e.g. `'0xFEd281e8433Ca7B92333347C9a3D46545319a8ff'`).
+The ENS (Ethereum Name Service) is used throughout European Public Network to store and access human readable address names (e.g. `'profile.factory.evan'`) and resolve them into technical contract addresses or data (e.g. `'0xFEd281e8433Ca7B92333347C9a3D46545319a8ff'`).

-ENS service on evan.network is build upon the well known [ENS service](https://docs.ens.domains) with a few additions:
+ENS service on European Public Network is build upon the well known [ENS service](https://docs.ens.domains) with a few additions:

 - storing data on addresses
-- time limited addresses, buyable by evan.network users
+- time limited addresses, buyable by European Public Network users

 ### Storing data on addresses

 This follows the implementation [guidelines for resolvers](https://docs.ens.domains/contract-developer-guide/writing-a-resolver) but for clarification, keep the following things in mind:

-- The data is not actually stored as binary data. `content` contains a `bytes32` representation of an IPFS hash pointing to evan.network IPFS.
+- The data is not actually stored as binary data. `content` contains a `bytes32` representation of an IPFS hash pointing to European Public Network IPFS.
 - To shorten the `base58` IPFS hash, it is converted to a `Byte` array and the leading two Bytes with the multihash id are dropped.
 This reduces the length to 32 Bytes, which can be stored via ENS.
 - Utilizing this approach, ENS addresses can be equipped with descriptive information on how to use the contract referenced in the address, for example with a [DBCP](https://github.com/evannetwork/dbcp) description.
 Dapps are usually stored as [DBCP](https://github.com/evannetwork/dbcp) description and most often do not have an underlying contract, so `addr` for this ENS address is `0x` in these cases.